Teaching banner

 where

-- \(K\) is the total number of densities
+• \(K\) is the total number of components

 Once we identify the missing information, we need to define the complete data likelihood and marginal unobserved data density conditional on the observed data.
 A very good explanation of the EM algorithm is given in [1, pp. 66-87].